Tabuk Tabuk Region, Saudi Arabia Travel Guide

 Petroglyphs from millennia past.

-For longer trips, Tabuk makes a starting point for multi-day explorations of other significant Saudi destinations.
+For extended journeys, Tabuk makes a starting point for multi-day explorations of other significant Saudi destinations.

-AlUla: 3-4 hours drive south of Tabuk, home to Hegra (Saudi Arabia's first UNESCO World Heritage Site).
+AlUla: 3-4 hours drive south of Tabuk, home to Hegra (The Kingdom of saudi arabia's first UNESCO World Heritage Site).

 Dadan: Ancient Lihyanite and Dadanite capital within AlUla, offering historical depth.